amitu/gitology/gitology-tutorial.rst

 Any document used as blog has `type` meta data `blog`.

-To eash blog creation, gitology comes with a command `gitology-start-blog`.
+To eash blog creation, gitology comes with a command `gitology-blog-start`.
 It asks for blog name, title and subtitle and creates the document and blog folder for you.  `gitology-alter-blog` can be used to change these properties of existing blogs.